cisum-labs/sing.whitepaper/cisum.whitepaper.md

 >  - Playing artists music
 >  - Sharing artists music with others
 >  - purchasing artists related items

+3. **Fans investing in artists**

+Fans can become investors and shareholders in their favorite artists by participating in fundraising for short-term projects (e.g., live events), medium-to-long-term ventures (5–10 years, supporting artists’ rise to stardom), or lifelong initiatives (e.g., digital avatars serving online or on-chain communities).
+By investing, fans receive NFT tokens representing shares, earning CISUM equivalent to 10% of the project’s revenue.
+Additionally, NFT holders can vote in governance decisions for their invested projects.

 # Ecosystem overall architecture